 \subsubsection{Online social media}

 The scale, resolution, and pervasiveness of digital traces from social media allow new approaches to the observational analysis of opinions and their dynamics.
-Early examples of social media research analyzed the spread and adoption of behavioral patterns akin to research on social impact (see \ref{sec:exps_discrete}).
-The adoption of informal conventions can be traced through social influence in online networks, for example, the spreading of the norms of how to retweet someone before Twitter introduced the ``retweet'' button \cite{kooti_emergence_2012}.
-Behavioral data traces from microblogging platforms allow the tracking of the co-evolution of two layers of the network: the follower relatonships between users and the spreading of information through reshares \cite{weng_role_2013}.
-Focusing on the adoption of a hashtag or resharing of content of a user, multiple exposures increase the probability of a user spreading content \cite{romero_differences_2011,lerman_information_2010}, but the effects of these exposures are not independent.
-For example, a simple contagion perspective, assuming independent effects of exposure, therefore overestimates the intensity of spreading \cite{lerman_information_2016}.
-Beyond this simpler behavior spreading approach, several methods have been developed to measure opinion-related phenomena in social media.
-These have been applied to various aspects of opinion dynamics as we review in this section.
+Early examples of social media research have analyzed the spread and adoption of behavioral patterns akin to research on social impact (see \ref{sec:exps_discrete}).
+The adoption of informal conventions can be traced through social influence in online networks, such as the spreading of norms on how to retweet someone without the ``retweet'' button \cite{kooti_emergence_2012}.
+Behavioral data traces from microblogging platforms allow the tracking of the co-evolution of two layers of the network: the follower relationships between users and the spreading of information through reshares \cite{weng_role_2013}.
+Focusing on the adoption of a hashtag or the resharing of content, multiple exposures increase the probability of a user spreading content \cite{romero_differences_2011,lerman_information_2010}, but the effects of these exposures are not independent.
+Indeed, an assumption of independence between exposures actually overestimates the intensity of spreading \cite{lerman_information_2016}.
+Research on online discussion dynamics has introduced generative models that simulate the structural and temporal patterns of conversation growth \cite{aragon_generative_2017}.
+Several other methods have been developed to measure opinion-related phenomena in social media, which we review in this section.

-\paragraph{Opinion and ideology estimation of individuals}
+\paragraph{Opinion and ideology estimation of individuals.}